Things You Should Know

 Glycolic and lactic acids, two of the most popular alpha hydroxy acids (AHAs), main function is to exfoliate skin and leave behind a beautiful glow.

-Read on to learn more about these exfoliating acids and what sets them apart so you can choose the best one for your needs and (deep exhale) finally achieve skin nirvana.
+Read on to learn more about the difference between glycolic acid and lactic acid and what sets them apart so you can choose the best one for your needs and (deep exhale) finally achieve skin nirvana.

 If you want to smooth lines and wrinkles…

 “Glycolic acid has the ability to activate and increase fibroblast cells that help produce collagen,” explains Dr. Russak.
 Boosting collagen helps your skin stay firm longer, and over time, decreases wrinkles and thickens the skin.
-Lactic acid can also help you to achieve this skin goals.
+Lactic acid can also help you to achieve this goal.

 If you have acne-prone skin…